SaidTogru/ExtractDataPython/README.md

 # All news summarized around the world
-Python project that extracts automated the top 3 news stories from the biggest news providers (Google News, New York Times, Al Jazeera, BBC, Twitter) and summarizes and links them in a Word document on any language within seconds.
+Python project using Selenium Selenium that quickly and easily performs the extraction of news data from different channels, summarizes the respective data and visualizes it in a document.

 # Setup
-Install Python and an IDE, open the project and enter a number as parameter in the main method below
+Install Python, open the project and enter a number as parameter in the main method below

     #0: GERMAN
     #1: CHINESE